Menu

 You can compose a menu for table headers to help with sorting and filtering

 options.
-Use the MenuOptionGroup
+Use the MenuOptionGroup and MenuItemOption components.

 <Menu inPortal trigger={<Button iconBefore={iconFilter}>Filter</Button>}> <MenuOptionGroup defaultValue="asc" title="Order" type="radio"> <MenuItemOption value="asc">Ascending</MenuItemOption> <MenuItemOption value="desc">Descending</MenuItemOption> </MenuOptionGroup> <MenuDivider /> <MenuOptionGroup title="Country" type="checkbox"> <MenuItemOption value="email">Email</MenuItemOption> <MenuItemOption value="phone">Phone</MenuItemOption> <MenuItemOption value="country">Country</MenuItemOption> </MenuOptionGroup></Menu>